The Area's First Extended-Day Childcare Center:

 The 2017 Kids Count Data ranks NYS 41st for economic well-being.
 Based on the 2017 NYS Community Action Agency’s Poverty Report, Oneida County has approximately 233,558 residents, with 17.1% living in poverty.

 - 30% of the individuals living in poverty

 - 47% of the children below 18 years old living in poverty

 - 72% of the African American children living in poverty

 Based upon the A.L.I.C.E.
-Report (Asset Limited, Income Constrained, Employed), done by Rutgers University, Utica also has 23,828 working poor households.
-When considering housing affordability, job opportunities and community resources, in addition to the 30% poverty rate, another 32% of the families struggle to afford basic needs.
+Report (Asset Limited, Income Constrained, Employed) done by Rutgers University, Utica also has 23,828 working poor households.
+When considering housing affordability, job opportunities, and community resources, in addition to the 30% poverty rate, another 32% of families struggle to afford basic needs.
 Utica rises to 62% of the residents financially unstable.

 In addition, the City of Utica conducted a Community Needs Assessment (CNA) in 2014 – 2015.
-This was a four-step process that included the Department of Housing & Urban Development (HUD) and other Federal, State and local partners.
+This four-step process included the Department of Housing & Urban Development (HUD) and other Federal, State, and local partners.
 The CNA helped Utica identify its priority needs, providing a framework for a 2-year Action Plan.
-The goals and report can be found at by clicking here.
+The goals and report can be found by clicking here.

 When Governor Cuomo’s new ESPRI was launched, the Utica ESPRI CORE Team and Steering Committee Leaders decided that additional data needed to be collected from the voices of poverty.
 The CNA data would be built upon.
 The end project identified for Phase II of ESPRI would include the community voices that struggle daily to overcome the barriers of poverty.